Global Growth & Strategy·Localization Best Practices

 When localizing content, make sure to perform functionality tests.
 This includes checking that hyperlinks and user interface elements function properly.

-If translations are too long, you can use Lokalise AI to create shorter versions.
+If translations are too long, you can use Lokalise's AI suite to create shorter versions.
+This helps you quickly generate translations that display properly across different platforms and devices.

 Using Lokalise AI to shorten translations